How to make web pages accessible

 Screenshot of CMS formatting toolbar

-This CMS allows you to add a table and adjust it's properties
+This CMS allows you to add a table and adjust its properties

 Screenshot of CMS table 'Cell properties'